malshammarii/ISQA3420/DFDDictionary.md

 Version Control/Build System:

-Manage Code Information:
+Manage Code Information: Used to mange code information for license information.

-License Scanner:
+License Scanner: Used to scan projects and files for lisences

-NIST CPE Information:
+NIST CPE Information: It is a database in which CPE information is stored.

 Manage CPE Information: